dennyabuti/library-jooq-dropwizard/README.md

   1. Ensure the db creditials are correct

-To run the project in commanline navigate to the project folder then type in the following gradle commands
+To run the project in commanline, navigate to the project folder then execute the following commands in order.
+Command 2 needs to wait for 1 to finish

   1. gradle clean build run
   2. gradle clean execute -Pstg=final build jar